Arthur do Val: Confrontation with Ciro Gomes

-One June 2018, during the recording of one of his videos in Fórum da Liberdade, Arthur approached the then pre-candidate for President Ciro Gomes, questioning him about a statement which the politician said he would "receive Moro's gang with bullets", a reference to the then-judge Sérgio Moro.
+One June 2018, during the recording of one of his videos in Fórum da Liberdade, Arthur approached the then pre-candidate for President Ciro Gomes, questioning him about a statement which the politician said he would "receive Moro's gang with bullets", a reference to the then-judge Sergio Moro.
 After that, he was hit in the head with a slap from Ciro.
-Arthur ironized the former Governor asking "Do you think I'm Patrícia Pillar so you can hit me?"
+Arthur ironized the former Governor asking, "Do you think I'm Patrícia Pillar so you can hit me?"
 Arthur persisted: "He's weak!
 Weak!
 See?
 Ciro Gomes hit me in the head.
 Do you think you're in Northeast, Ciro?"

 The confrontation generated repercussion.
 Thais Bilenky, writing for Folha de S. Paulo, considered that, in the act, Ciro touched the activist's neck, alleging that it's not possible to measure the intensity of the supposed slap.
 Ciro commented the fact to Folha saying "Do you think if I had hit him, there wouldn't have a mark?
 As the way I am?
 I said 'don't be an asshole, man' and left".
 Yet, the specialist in micro facial expressions and body language, Vitor Santos, certified by Paul Eckman Group, evaluated the hypothesis of manipulation on the video of the struggle, analysing the footage of the fact and concluding that Arthur was really assaulted.